CrowdWork/frontend-components/src/components/TopicInfo/Pleadings.md

 **Order 9 Rule 8**: a defendant may at any time before filing appearance set aside a writ of summons if the writ is defective or the service of the writ is irregular.

-But if a defendant enters conditional appearance then he can only set aside a writ or service of the writ by moving the Court <span style="color:red;">within **14 days**</span>.
+But if a defendant enters conditional appearance then he can only set aside a writ or service of the writ by moving the Court within **14 days**.
 If the defendant does not enter appearance, he can move the court at any time.

 <u>General rules of defence</u>